bentzou/genseng/readme.txt

 1. Compilation
 ==============

-You must have GUN g++ available on your computer.
+You must have GNU g++ available on your computer.

 $ cd src/
 $ make